ApryseSDK/pdftron-react-native/API.md

 ```

 #### exportAsImage
-Export a PDF page to image format defined in `Config.ExportFormat`.
-This method should only be called after a `DocumentView` instance has created or else unexpected behaviour can occur.
+Export a PDF page to an image format defined in [`Config.ExportFormat`](./src/Config/Config.js).

+Unlike RNPdftron.exportAsImage, this method should only be called *after* a `DocumentView` instance has been created or else unexpected behaviour can occur.

 Parameters: